cloud-elements/devportal/docs/guides/formulasC2/build-template.md

 9. Add a description by clicking Edit.
 See [Add a Description to a Formula Template](#add-a-description-to-a-formula-template).
 8. After you complete the formula, [test it](#test-formula-templates).

-{% include note.html content="Your formula template is saved in the background as you add each component." %}
+{% include note.html content="Cloud Elements saves your formula template in the background as you add each component." %}

 ## Test Formula Templates

 You can test a formula template as you build it.
 When you test a formula template, you can either use an existing formula instance or create a new formula instance.

-{% include tip.html content=" If you plan to use the formula instance that you create while testing only for testing, consider appending the name test to it. " %}
+{% include tip.html content=" If you plan to use the formula instance that you create while testing formulas only for testing, consider appending the name test to it. " %}

 To test a formula template: